 –Stop eating packaged foods and learn how to cook.
 This is actually a fun assignment!
 If you want to lose weight you will need to stop eating what is available out in the world and start preparing your own meals.

 Accept the reality that- when it comes to eating well, we here in America live in a wasteland.
 Grocery stores are drug dealers selling sugar.
-Do not shop the middle isles of grocery stores where all the boxes and bottles are with long lists of ingredients.
-(Not even Whole Foods which paradoxically sells vast quantities of un-whole foods in packaged form) Shop the perimeters of the grocery store and buy fruits, vegetables, meat, and seafood.
+Do not shop the middle aisles of grocery stores where all the boxes and bottles with long lists of ingredients are found.
+Shop the perimeters of the grocery store and buy fruits, vegetables, meat, and seafood.
 This means you will come home with mostly ingredients- and no actual meals, which means you will need to convert those ingredients into meals by learning how to cook.

 To find excellent recipes for whole food dishes visit: